Routine Vet Care for Senior Dogs

 How should owners choose a quality senior support product?

 Quality signals include transparent labeling, consistent manufacturing, and a clear role in a broader plan rather than dramatic promises.
 Avoid products that imply disease treatment or that encourage skipping veterinary care.
+A good decision framework is: confirm the dog’s current baseline with the veterinarian, keep routines stable, then add one change at a time while tracking outcome cues.

 Do cats and dogs need the same senior screening approach?